Can I Use CBD and Drive?

 Key takeaways:

-- While CBD typically doesn't impact cognitive function, effects like drowsiness and fatigue may affect driving capabilities.
+- CBD typically doesn't impact cognitive function, but in some cases, users can experience drowsiness and fatigue.

 See Related: What Exactly Is Hemp-Derived THC?